nicholasc69/Couchbase-Streamsets-Destination/BUILD.md

 1. Get the project from GIT Hub
     Clone the project from GIT Hub using: https://github.com/nicholasc69/CouchbaseConnector.git

-2. Build and pakcage the Couchbase Connector
+2. Build and package the Couchbase Connector
     Build the Couchbase Connector using: mvn clean package

 3. Copy the tar to the Streamset User Lib Directory